cubefs/cubefs/README.md

       ```
 #### Also support cross compiler with docker:

-gcc version as  v4, support Ububtu 14.04 and up version,CentOS7.6 and up version.
+gcc version as  v4, support Ubuntu 14.04 and up version,CentOS7.6 and up version.
 Check libstdc++.so.6 version must more than `GLIBCXX_3.4.19',if fail please update libstdc++.

 ```
 cd /root/arm64/cubefs